paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_04_weighted.rst

 Weighted Graphs (2)
 ===================

-Alternative visualisation for a weighted graph using edge widths to represent the absolute edge weight, and colour to represent the sign of the weight.
+An alternative visualisation for a weighted graph using edge widths to represent the absolute edge weight, and colour to represent the sign of the weight.

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-38
+GENERATED FROM PYTHON SOURCE LINES 9-37